Ismenama5s/haseeb-qureshi.github.io/_posts/2019-04-20-crypto-is-financial-unbundling.md

 This is not just an abstract point.
 Let me give an example that helps cash out this perspective.

 ## On-chain arbitration is a form of bundling
 The [EOS Core Arbitration Forum](https://eoscorearbitration.io/) (ECAF) was a governance system for EOS, a prominent smart contract platform and top 10 token.
 Via the ECAF, any on-chain transaction could be reverted if the victim filed a claim with the ECAF.
-The ECAF did not have direct control over the underlying blockchain, but instead exerted soft power over block producers to carry out their injunctions.
+The ECAF did not have direct control over the underlying blockchain, but instead exerted soft power over block producers to enforce their judgments.

 Unsurprisingly, this all broke down a couple weeks ago and the ECAF has been written out of the EOS "Constitution."